Google Analytics Data (GA4): Tips and best practices#

 When comparing total session numbers with breakdowns (e.g., Channel Grouping), totals may differ because GA4 uses algorithms to calculate session numbers for breakdowns rather than summing them.

-GA4 UI applies thresholds to certain views when Google Signals is enabled.
+GA4 applies thresholds when Google Signals is enabled.
 Data thresholds prevent inferring individual user identity based on demographics, interests, or other signals.
-These cannot be changed in the UI.
+These cannot be changed, and they apply to data collected through the API as well as to the interface.

 Page and URL field differences#